zassmin/TicTacToeDocumentation/TicTacToeDeck.md

 ~~~~
 @@@ ruby

 	describe "display_line" do
-		it "should display element in the designated row" do
+		it "should display player marks or a space (if nil) in the designated row" do
 			@show_board.assign_player_position('x', 0, 2)
-			@show_board.display_element(0,2)

 			to_test = @show_board.display_line(0)
 			to_test.should == " | |x\n"